|

 British Government saved £500 million

-application forms for legal aid in 1984.
-It cost
+for legal aid in 1984.
+It cost the Department about

 GEC saves up to $375,000 a year per customer

-English saved 125 support calls a month from
+saved 125 support calls a month from just one customer.

-just one customer.
-Applying the average cost of
+Applying the average cost of support calls, GEC

 - "Technical Communication"